Consent Orders Family Law

 The Process for Applying for Consent Orders

-- Reach an agreement – This might happen through direct negotiation, mediation, or with the help of lawyers.
+- Reach an agreement: This can happen through direct talks, mediation, or with assistance from your legal representatives.

 Time Limits to Keep in Mind

-- If you’re applying after a divorce, you must do so within 12 months of the divorce becoming final
+- If you are applying after a divorce, you must usually file within 12 months of the divorce order taking effect.

-- For de facto couples, the time limit is 2 years from the date of separation
+- If you were in a de facto relationship, you generally have 2 years from the date of separation to apply.

 What Consent Orders Can and Can’t Do